-At REI Solutions LLC, we offer a very easy way out of foreclosure to homeowners in the cities of Grants Pass & Medford Oregon and Las Vegas, Nevada before it gets too late.
+At REI Solutions LLC, we offer several win-win solutions that not only puts some cash in our pocket, but we will also take care of all the details, very easy way out of foreclosure to homeowners in the cities of Grants Pass & Medford Oregon and Las Vegas, Nevada.
+Call us before it gets too late.
 We will buy your house with an amazing cash offer in as little as 7 days and help keep Foreclosure off your record thus preventing you from getting a 1099 Income Statement from the IRS, as issued by the bank.

-No matter your situation, our Grants Pass foreclosed homes process which involves a few simple steps as outlined below is a golden get-out-of-jail-free card!
+No matter your situation, our local foreclosed homes process which involves a few simple steps as outlined below is a golden get-out-of-jail-free card!

 Fill out a form telling us about your house.